When Absences From the U.S. Can Affect Legal Eligibility for Citizenship

 The Continuous Residence Requirement

 In most cases, you must have five years of continuous residence in the U.S. before you apply for citizenship and before the naturalization oath ceremony.
-There are some exceptions, especially for foreign nationals who are married to a U.S. citizen.
-(Read more here about the residency requirement and exceptions to it.)
+There are some exceptions, especially for foreign nationals who are married to U.S. citizens.
 Your permanent residence must have remained in the U.S. during this period.
 Living in a foreign country during part of the period does not defeat the continuous residence requirement, as long as you continued to believe that the U.S. was your home and planned to return.

 As with the abandonment issue, an absence of more than six months will raise red flags.
 USCIS will presume that you did not have continuous residence during this period unless you can prove certain facts.
 You can defeat the presumption by showing that your employment remained in the U.S., your family members remained in the U.S., you did not abandon your home in the U.S., and in general you continued to act as though the U.S. was your home.